bennadel/Fun-Weekend-Challenge/README.md

 _in my life_.
 Also, having never written production Node.js code before, I don't feel very confident in the architecture or organization of the code.

+### Time to Complete

+While I didn't track time on this project, I worked on it Friday morning and parts of the day on Saturday and Sunday.
+If I had to guesstimate, I'd say I spent around 10-hours on this project.
+So, not an insignificant amount of time, to be sure.